 EA appreciates the efforts of District staff to identify an offer of space for EA.
-EA would like to express the following concerns regarding the Preliminary Proposal and the draft Facilities Use Agreement and request that the District's final offer of space be modified in accordance with Prop.
-39 and its Implementing Regulations.
+EA would like to express the following concerns regarding the Preliminary Proposal and the draft Facilities Use Agreement.
+The Preliminary Proposal would not allow EA to operate effectively and we cannot accept it as offered.